ndangelo/type/_posts/docs/2016-04-10-magaz-wordpress.markdown

 ## Theme Development

-If you are a developer and need to work with the theme Sass and Compiled JavaScript files, Magaz is using [Gulp](https://github.com/gulpjs/gulp) to compile [Sass](http://sass-lang.com/) and JavaScript code.
+If you are a developer and need to do a customization work, the theme is using [Gulp](https://github.com/gulpjs/gulp) to compile [Sass](http://sass-lang.com/) and JavaScript.
 This improve the development flow, and making it much faster.

-First make sure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed then run the the following commands in the Aspire theme directory to install npm dependencies.
+First make sure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed, then run the the following commands in the theme root directory to install npm dependencies.

 ```
 npm install